kosail/AuroraCalc/README.md

    git clone https://github.com/kosail/AuroraCalc.git
    cd AuroraCalc
    ```
 2. Open the project in **IntelliJ IDEA** (recommended) or another IDE with Kotlin support.
-Just keep in mind that **this project does not uses gradle or maven**.
+Just keep in mind that **this project does not use gradle or maven**.
 It was build with pure IntelliJ.
 3. Run the `Main.kt` file to launch the application.

 ## 📌 Roadmap